berattt3/nisam/replit.md

-# Personal Romantic Web Application
+# afyonlu - Personal Web Application

 ## Overview

-This is a Turkish-language romantic web application featuring interactive games, story pages, and personal messaging.
-The app is built as a full-stack application with React frontend and Express backend, designed as a personal gift with romantic themes, games, and interactive elements.
-It includes multiple themed pages with games like maze navigation and heart-collection puzzles, along with wish submission functionality.
+This is a romantic-themed personal web application built as an interactive love story between Berat and Nisa.
+The application features multiple pages with games, romantic messages, and interactive elements, all presented in Turkish.
+It includes a complex maze game with moving monsters, a platform game, interactive heart-filling mechanics, envelope message systems, and wish submission functionality.
+The application is designed as a single-page application (SPA) with smooth navigation between different themed pages.

 ## User Preferences